 Nichols School is extremely fortunate to have many named endowment funds, known as Named Scholarship Funds, established by alumni and friends of the School to support our financial aid program.
 Below is a listing of the funds that we have in existence.
-All awards are based on financial need.

 *Denotes annual gifts versus endowed funds.